 Approval of the budget shall require a majority affirmative vote of the Full Members, excluding vacancies;

-In the event that quorum is not obtained; or

-Is lost at a Corporate Budget meeting; or

-If the budget fails to pass, the Executive Board shall meet and ratify its recommendations, which shall stand until the Full Members ratify the budget at the next meeting.
+The Executive Board shall meet and ratify its recommendations, which shall stand until the Full Members ratify the budget at the next meeting if:

+Quorum is not met at a Corporate Budget meeting; or

+Quorum is lost at a Corporate Budget meeting; or

+The budget fails to pass.

-The Corporate Meeting at which the Annual Budget is approved must occur prior to April 30 of each year.
+The Corporate Meeting at which the Annual Budget is approved must occur prior to April 30 of each year;

 Upon approval at the Corporate Meeting, Budget Managers shall review their department budget and implement changes as required;

-The Vice-President (Finance) shall circulate monthly statements to the Full Members along with an explanatory memo highlighting any points of interest or concerns.
+The Chief Financial Officer shall circulate monthly statements to the Full Members along with an explanatory memo highlighting any points of interest or concerns.

 The statements shall include: